hli1221/hli1221.github.io/index.md

 ---
 # Experience

-**2018.09 ~ now    :** Ph.D student in Control Science and Engineering in school of IoT, Jiangnan University, China.
+**2018.09 ~ now    :** Ph.D candidate in Control Science and Engineering in school of IoT, Jiangnan University, China.
 **2016.09 ~ 2018.06:** Master in Computer science and technology in Jiangnan University, China.
 **2015.06 ~ 2016.08:** Software engineer in Nanjing, China.
 **2011.09 ~ 2015.06:** Bachelor in Computer science and technology in school of IoT, Jiangnan University, China.